 In November 2015, Pfizer commanded attention for its plan to avoid US corporate taxation by making Ireland its tax home through the acquisition of Allergan, itself a former US-based company that had recently made Dublin its global headquarters.
 Pfizer CEO Ian Read moaned in a media interview that Pfizer's US tax bill put the company at a "tremendous disadvantage" in global competition.
 "We're fighting," he said in the interview, "with one hand tied behind our back" (Rockoff et al. 2015).
 Yet from 2011 through September 2015, with Read as CEO, Pfizer's distributions to shareholders were 4.7 times its US tax payments.
 If they really consider Pfizer to be cash-constrained, therefore, Read and his board should question why they did \$45 billion in buybacks in 2011-2015.
-Perhaps it was the golden handcuffs of stock-based pay; in 2011-2015 Read's total annual compensation averaged \$54.9 million, of which 80.8 percent was from options and awards (see Table 7).
+Perhaps it was the golden handcuffs of stock-based pay; over the years 2011 through 2016 Read's total annual compensation averaged \$20.8 million, of which 52 percent was from options and awards (see Table 7).